jooy2/vitepress-sidebar/docs/api.md

 ## `prefixSeparator`

-- Type: `string`
+- Type: `string|RegExp`
 - Default: `'.'`

-It is used with the `removePrefixAfterOrdering` option and allows you to customize the characters (1 or more) that separate the prefixes to be removed from the title.
+This option can only be used in conjunction with the `removePrefixAfterOrdering` option to remove the prefix.

+Removes the first part of a specified number of characters (at least one) from the extracted menu text.
+For example, if the menu name is `1.
+Text`, and you set the `prefixSeparator` value to `. `, the result will be just `Text`.

+You can also use regular expressions.
+Values matching the regular expression are removed.
+For example, to remove the date before the string in `2024-01-01-hello`, specify the `prefixSeparator` value as `/[0-9]{4}-[0-9]{2}-[0-9]{2}-/g`.
+The result is `hello`.

 ## `rootGroupText`